BillTheBest/node-monitor/README.markdown

 Need to unset realtime divs (add in call to get external IP), fix CSS

 Make utils module work for UI

-Add counts to bulk posting

-Find a better way to integrate dependencies across the board

-DAO logging

 Add redundancy to post 400 status (DNS error or something)